zozoh/titanium/doc/en-us/core/app.md

 # shortcut routing

-If declare `v-ti-on-actived="__set_actived"` at any component root element, it will cause the component activable in whole app.
+If declare `v-ti-actived="__set_actived"` at any component root element, it will cause the component activable in whole app.

 > `__set_actived` is builtin method declared by `com_mixins` on any component `created` lifecyle stage.

 `TiApp` maintain one property `[TI_VM_ACTIVED]` to store current actived component.
-If shortcut fired, it will invoke `app.fireCurrentVmShortcut`
+If shortcut fired, it will invoke `app.fireActivedVmShortcut`

 Then it will call: